Considering Grass-Cloth Wallpaper? Here's What to Know Before Applying the Classic Material

-Grass-cloth wallpaper includes a range of products -- some natural, some man-made -- that have a similar look and feel, with a pattern that is primarily vertical and tactile.
-Grass-cloth wallpaper may be made of a range of materials, including hemp, reed, arrowroot, jute, and other faux-grass-cloth products.
+Grass-cloth wallpaper includes a range of products (some natural, some man-made) that have a similar look and feel, with a pattern that is primarily vertical and tactile.
+Grass-cloth wallpaper can be made of a range of materials, including hemp, reed, arrowroot, jute, and other faux grass-cloth products.

 Traditional, natural grass cloth is created through a complex process that uses sea grass strands and thin cotton thread, both of which are adhered to a light backing, typically rice paper.
 Most grass-cloth wallpapers have a single linear texture that's usually installed vertically, although some may have a basket-weave pattern that offers both vertical and horizontal patterning.

 Grass-cloth wallpaper adds natural texture and color to a room, and its sophisticated aesthetic can be applied to a range of styles, whether contemporary or traditional.
-But generally, grass-cloth wallpaper doesn't withstand either high traffic or moisture, making it unsuitable for a number of rooms.
-For example, hallways with lots of foot traffic, kitchens which often endure food splatters and spills, humid bathrooms with a shower or tub, or walls close to a toilet in a half bath should all be avoided.
-The faux-grass-cloth products tend to have a wider range of usability but should still be installed with care.
+But generally, natural grass-cloth wallpaper doesn't withstand either high traffic or moisture, making it unsuitable for a number of rooms.
+For example, hallways with lots of foot traffic, kitchens that often endure food splatters and spills, humid bathrooms with a shower or tub, or walls close to a toilet in a half bath should all be avoided.
+Faux grass-cloth products tend to have a wider range of usability but should still be installed with care.

-Because of its delicate nature and time-intensive installation, grass-cloth wallpaper may be more suitable for an accent -- say, a single wall or raised panel in a room -- used to draw attention or as a focal point.
+Because of its delicate nature and time-intensive installation, grass-cloth wallpaper is often more suitable for an accent, such as a single wall or raised panel in a room, used to draw attention or as a focal point.

-Yes, grass-cloth wallpaper can be painted over, but it's a difficult job with uneven results.
-In addition, the texture is nearly impossible to cover, so the paint will have the weave or crosshatch pattern of the wallpaper.
+Grass-cloth wallpaper can technically be painted over, but it's a difficult job with uneven results.
+Additionally, the texture is nearly impossible to cover, so the paint will have the weave or crosshatch pattern of the wallpaper.
 If you're considering this option, test a small, out-of-the-way section first.
 To paint, thoroughly clean the wallpaper and apply several coats of an oil-based primer; then apply your finish paint, using at least two coats to achieve even coverage.
 Make sure to allow each coat to dry thoroughly.